 She was also co-producer and star of her own television show, TRANSForm Me.
 Out Magazine named her one of its "Out100" in 2003, and The Huffington Post called her one of the country's top 50 trans icons in 2012.

 Since 2007, the Bucknell Forum speaker series has featured nationally renowned leaders, scholars and commentators who have examined various issues from multidisciplinary and diverse of viewpoints.

-Through the voices of renowned agents of change, the current Bucknell Forum series, Revolution Redefined, will explore social change and how it has — or has not — evolved over time, as well as how individuals can grow to become global citizens who make meaningful, lasting impacts on society in a variety of ways.
+Through the voices of renowned agents of change, the Bucknell Forum series, Revolution Redefined, did explore social change and how it has — or has not — evolved over time, as well as how individuals can grow to become global citizens who make meaningful, lasting impacts on society in a variety of ways.